Fillyosopher/quartz/content/drafts/Ideaspace and Words.md

+---
+title: "Ideaspace and Words"
+tags:
+- Draft
+---
+> [!info] Draft
+>This is a Draft.
+It may not comply with the site Templates.
+See [[Content Lifecycle]] for more information on Drafts.

+Ideaspace is one of the foundational analogy of this site.
 Ideaspace treats ideas as literal territory to be navigated.
-Intuition Distance becomes physical distance, Notability becomes regonal landmarks
+Intuitive Distance becomes physical distance, Notability becomes regonal landmarks.

 # First Order words
 These are the words that allow a novice to locate the ideaspace.
 They are placed in the most obvious locations.
 By analogy, on the tallest cliff point of the tallest cliff, visible for miles in all directions.